 Similar to a traditional SEO audit, the purpose of this audit is to determine why your site isn’t ranking, driving traffic, or converting as well as it could be, and to provide an actionable path forward.

-Tools and resources exist to make this process easier (including working with a digital marketing agency like HawkSEM), which we’ll cover below.
+Tools and resources exist to make this process easier (including working with a digital marketing agency), which we’ll cover below.

 These tools can come in handy, particularly if your ecommerce website has hundreds or even thousands of product pages.